abcordova/OsmiumMine.Core/docs/rest_api.md

 Description:

-Creates a security rule with the specified parameters and stores it in memory.
+Creates a security rule with the specified parameters and stores it in the persistent database state.
-Note that these rules will not persist after a server restart.

 Result notes: